 Storage space is normally built-in and tucked-away out of site but where it is easily reachable throughout the entire rig.
 But, even in motorhomes with extra space for storage, space is limited drastically compared to what you’ll find in your homes.
 So, be realistic when shopping.
 The last thing you want is to be cramped into a house on wheels with no room for all your stuff (let alone to move around and enjoy yourself).

-Class A vs. Class C Motorhome Toy Haulers
+Class A vs. Class C Toy Hauler Motorhomes

-The difference in Class A and Class C motorhomes is pretty big.
-With Class A motorhomes, you are getting a true home (with a motor) that moves.
+The difference between Class A and Class C motorhomes is pretty big.
+With Class A toy hauler motorhomes, you are getting a true home (with a motor) that moves.
 These models measure up to 45 feet long and are designed with all the same amenities found in modern mobile homes.
 Class A motorhomes also include full-size kitchens with all modern appliances, and large bedrooms, and bathrooms.

-Class C motorhomes aren’t exactly small though.
+Class C toy hauler motorhomes aren’t exactly small though.
 In fact, many Class C motorhomes measure 21 ft. to 41 ft. long.
-And, while they do offer-up all the basics for living in comfort, as well as a bedroom, bathroom, kitchen, and living room, they are just not big enough to put up much competition for the much larger and luxurious Class As.
+And, while they do offer up all the basics for living in comfort, as well as a bedroom, bathroom, kitchen, and living room, they are just not big enough to put up much competition for the much larger and luxurious Class As.